atinanit/IEO_UCEC/projectseUCEC.md

 ### Distribution of expression levels among samples

-The following plot shows the distribution of expression values per sample in terms of logarithmic CPM units.
+The following plot (Figure S2) shows the distribution of expression values per sample in terms of logarithmic CPM units.
 Due to the large number of samples, tumor and normal samples are displayed separately.

 <!---
 the option echo=FALSE hides the R code.
 When plotting in general one does not